A Sicily or Sardinia Tour?

 In the city of Cagliari, ruins of the Roman Amphitheatre can be seen in Stampace’s old district, along with Nora’s domus floor mosaics and other remains.

-Agrigento‘s Valley of Temples, in the heart of Sicily, boasts some structures that were partially rebuilt or restored during Roman times.
+Agrigento‘s Valley of Temples, located in the heart of Sicily, features some structures that were partially rebuilt or restored during the Roman era.
 The Neapolis archeological park of Siracusa, besides the famous Greek Theatre, boasts a Roman Amphitheater and other buildings.

 Sicily salt pans